nealcaren/a-century-of-negro-migration/progress.md

 - Rook Schrader has checked Chapter 3 for accuracy and made the appropriate notes.

 ### 2/23
 - Mia Neal is checking Chapter 5 for accuracy.
+Making note of mispronounced number.